m-gallegos/SchNet4AIM/README.md

     # Dominant components saved to  13P-CO2_trj_dominant_di_0.8.txt
    ----------------------------------------------------------------------------------

 In this particular case, variables 7 and 8 (corresponding to the O3-N20 and O3-H23 interactions) dominate (up to an 80%) the net group deloclization between the CO2 and NH2 moieties.
 Besides this, the script produces two files: trj_file_group_di.txt (gathering the evolution of the group DI along with its pairwise components trhoughout the simulation) and the trj_file_dominant_di_threshold.txt (gathering the evolution of the group DI along with the reconstructed value from its dominant pairwise contributions).
+The latter can be easily plotted,
 ![Figure](src/SchNet4AIM/examples/scripts/13P-CO2-NH2.png)
+showing that in such a particular time-window the CO2 molecule gets closer to one of the NH2 moieties of the 13P skeleton, resulting in the emergence of O-H and O-N interactions, in agreement with the SchNet4AIM XCAI trends.

 # References